-For the latest security tips, please visit International Travel.
-Taxis and cars may be booked by the hour or day for extended trips.
-Kuala Lumpur boasts a growing and modern light rail system that can be convenient for avoiding traffic delays.
+Taxis are generally plentiful and inexpensive, and the 0nline booking service, Grab, is increasingly popular and commonplace.
+Uber is not available in Malaysia.
+Taxis and cars may be booked for extended trips by the hour or day.
+Kuala Lumpur boasts a growing and modern light rail system that can conveniently avoid traffic delays.

 Allow at least an hour for taxi service between the airport and Kuala Lumpur’s central business district (though 45 minutes is the norm for off-peak times).
-Taxi fares can be prepaid at KLIA at booths located just outside the Customs area; avoiding taxi touts is recommended.
+Taxi fares can be prepaid at KLIA booths outside the Customs area; avoiding taxi touts is recommended.
 The KLIA Ekspres train is faster and less expensive, providing direct service between KLIA and the city’s Stesen Sentral (central train station) in under 30 minutes.

 English is widely spoken and is commonly used in business.
 British English conventions are generally used.
-As a result of the country’s ethnic diversity, most Malaysians speak at least two and even three languages: Bahasa Malaysia (the national language), English, and an individual’s ancestral tongue (often Chinese Mandarin, Cantonese, or Tamil).
+As a result of the country’s ethnic diversity, most Malaysians speak at least two or even three languages: Bahasa Malaysia (the national language), English, and an individual’s ancestral tongue (often Chinese Mandarin, Cantonese, or Tamil).

-Medical Facilities: State-of-the-art private medical facilities are available in Kuala Lumpur and other big cities, but certain services (including emergency services) may be limited or less developed.
+State-of-the-art private medical facilities are available in Kuala Lumpur and other big cities, but certain services (including emergency services) may be limited or less developed.

-Disease: Travelers should be aware of mosquito-borne illnesses, including Malaria, Chikungunya, dengue fever (including the hemorrhagic variety), and Zika virus.
+Travelers should be aware of mosquito-borne illnesses, including Malaria, Chikungunya, dengue fever (including the hemorrhagic variety), and Zika virus.
 Dengue has reached epidemic numbers in Malaysia and throughout Southeast Asia.
-Wearing long sleeves and trousers and regular application of DEET-containing insect repellants are strongly recommended when spending any time out of doors, including at the numerous open-air dining establishments.
+Wearing long sleeves and trousers and regular application of DEET-containing insect repellants are strongly recommended when spending any time out of doors, including at numerous open-air dining establishments.

-When planning business travel to Malaysia, consider whether any local holidays may occur during the trip, and whether they will disrupt the normal flow of business.
+When planning business travel to Malaysia, consider whether any local holidays may occur during the trip and whether they will disrupt the normal flow of business.
 If offices are not open, appointments may not be scheduled as quickly.
 All states and territories in Malaysia observe federal holidays.
 Also, each state observes its respective local holidays, such as birthday celebrations of its Sultan and the current King.

-Malaysian government offices are open five days a week Monday to Friday in all states except Kedah, Kelantan, and Terengganu.
-Saturdays and Sundays are considered weekends and offices are closed.
+Malaysian government offices are open five days a week, Monday to Friday, in all states except Kedah, Kelantan, and Terengganu.
+Saturdays and Sundays are considered weekends, and offices are closed.